-As a self-employed business owner, managing your finances can be a complex and time-consuming task.
+As a self-employed business owner, I know you want to take managing your finances from complex and time-consuming to simple and fast.

-There are numerous tools and software available in the market, including Quickbooks Self Employed.
+But there are numerous tools and software available in the market that might be a better fit for your business than Quickbooks Self Employed.

 While Quickbooks Self-Employed has been a popular choice among self employed and independent contractor small business owners, it may not be the best option for everyone.